 One method for water conservation that has seen some success is improved irrigation techniques.
 Pressure systems have been put into widespread use, reducing the amount of water needed for irrigating crops.
 Almond growers now use 33% less water than they did 20 years ago, but there’s still room for improvement.
 The next advances in reducing water used in irrigation may involve the use of drones, sensors, and data analytics to allow systems to self-regulate and only use what’s absolutely necessary for irrigation.

 As water systems reach the end of their useful life, we need to be thinking about implementing green infrastructure to replace aging systems.
 Many of the implementation challenges of green infrastructure, however, stem from the unknown.
 Communities are often suspicious of these initiatives, since it’s not always clear how much they will cost to build or maintain.
 Some areas of the country also have complex laws surrounding water use to contend with.

 However, communities can actually save money in the long term by implementing green infrastructure.
 There are resources to help engineers overcome design challenges, and the benefits to water-strapped areas can be enormous.
 Because climate change affects our water supply immensely, green infrastructure is all the more important for ensuring we have clean water for all citizens in years to come.

-Gensuite, cloud-based EHS software system, offers comprehensive Water Management solutions for streamlined water management.
+Gensuite, cloud-based EHS software system, offers comprehensive and responsible Water Management solutions for streamlined water management.
 Gensuite’s Water Management Software enhances site wastewater compliance management processes.
 Record wastewater monitoring data, track exceedances and wastewater treatment systems performance.
 Track permit requirements to drive execution of procedures for wastewater and storm water to assure compliance with Environmental Protection Agency (EPA) wastewater regulations, including Clean Water Act (CWA) and National Pollutant Discharge Elimination System (NPDES).
 Learn more.